 Bridge builder for efficient freight transport between Asia and Europe

 Now not only does the northern Silk Road span the Eurasian continent but the door to the attractive, efficient and sustainable transport of freight between the Far East and Europe is also open.
 By stepping up our links with China, we are also making a decisive contribution to the further development of Austria’s export economy.
-In addition to the Changsha – Budapest and Chongqing – Duisburg TransFERs, each with one round trip per week, and Taiyuan – Lugo/Italy with ad hoc trains, we are confident of being able to carry out further transport operations on this route and establishing the fourth regular, strong and high-frequency connection with China due to the more than successful rail transportation.
+In addition to the Changsha – Budapest and Chongqing – Duisburg connection, each with one round trip per week, and Taiyuan – Lugo/Italy with ad hoc trains, we are confident of being able to carry out further transport operations on this route and establishing the fourth regular, strong and high-frequency connection with China due to the more than successful rail transportation.